PennyDreadfulMTG/modo-bugs/README.md

 Go to <https://github.com/PennyDreadfulMTG/modo-bugs/issues>.

-Create an issue with the name `[cardname] bug description`.
+Create an issue with the name `bug description`.

-For example: `[Power Conduit] Activating its ability will restart the game`
+For example: `Activating Power Condiut's ability will restart the game`

 Where possible, try to provide screenshots or videos.